 Environmental disclosure is a key aspect of corporate responsibility, reflecting firm's accountability for its activities that may negatively impact the environment.
 It provides crucial information to stakeholders about company's environmental performance and sustainability practices (Okudo & Amahalu, 2023).

 According to Clarkson, Overell, and Chapple (2011), environmental disclosure encompasses an analysis of a company's environmental conduct and the economic consequences of its actions.
-Iredele (2020) consider it as the communication of material facts and figures on environmental responsibilities to stakeholders of a company on a regular basis.
-It is also a means managers use to maximize the relationship between a firm's value and its sustainable growth (Popa et al., 2022; Wahba, 2008).
 The quality of this disclosure is measured by the accuracy, transparency, relevance, and reliability of the information provided, which should comprehensively cover the impact of corporate activities on the environment (Ane, 2012; Ismail & Rahman, 2016; Wang & Zhang, 2019).
-Hallgren and Johansson (2016) categorize these quality of environmental disclosure as adequate when it meets minimum standards, fair when it is moderate, and full when it significantly influences users' judgments and decisions.
+Hallgren and Johansson (2016) categorize these qualities of environmental disclosure as adequate when it meets minimum standards, fair when it is moderate, and full when it significantly influences users' judgments and decisions.